 Technology can reproduce in a laboratory the intense pressure and heat necessary to transform graphite into diamonds.
 These men-made diamonds are chemically and aesthetically identical to natural ones.
 The lab-grown diamonds are then professionally cut and polished the same way mined gemstones are.
 But, as Vigneron explains, “the problem with lab-grown diamonds is that, despite having the same molecular structure as those found in the earth, lab-grown diamonds don’t have any history.”

 Are synthetic diamonds more ethical?

-How much cost lab-made diamonds?
+How much do lab-made diamonds cost?

 High jewellery and lab-grown diamonds

 It is unlikely that many high-end jewellers will use synthetic gemstones in their luxurious creations.
 Engagement rings, for example, will always mean more with natural diamonds because, as we all know, a “diamond is forever.”
 On the other hand, Dousset says that “a lab diamond offers the same visual experience with none of the compromise.
 That’s an exciting opportunity as a jeweller.
 It’s been very freeing both for the consumer and me.“

 To wear or not to wear the trend?

 While laboratory diamonds can be grown in a matter of hours and are much more affordable, mined diamonds are like time-capsules; they hold within them the history of millions of years, which is almost unbelievable and rather exciting when you think about it.
 As a result, they also have a special aura of rarity and luxury that a lab diamond doesn’t.
 This is why we do not think that one will exclude the other; there’s space for both types of diamonds in the jewellery world, as long as you don’t buy a pig in a poke!